Activation and Deactivation of Two-Factor Authentication for an Individual User

 Administrators are prompted to confirm their action, ensuring awareness of the consequences.

 For companies that have enabled single sign-on (SSO), activating two-factor authentication (2FA) for specific users, even if SSO is disabled for those users, is not feasible for security reasons.
 Single sign-on (SSO) provides a more robust and centralized authentication mechanism compared to two-factor authentication alone.
 SSO combines authentication factors, including passwords and additional verification methods, in a single, highly secure framework.
-Therefore, activating two-factor authentication for users within an SSO-enabled company would introduce potential conflicts and compromise the security benefits provided by SSO.
+Therefore, activating two-factor authentication for users within an SSO-enabled tenant would introduce potential conflicts and compromise the security benefits provided by SSO.
 Thus, it is recommended to rely on the inherent security features of SSO rather than implementing two-factor authentication separately where possible.

 Activating two-factor authentication for users with access to multiple companies is not recommended due to potential conflicts and administrative challenges.
 A significant issue arises from the possibility for multiple administrators to activate or deactivate two-factor authentication for the same user in different companies, leading to inconsistency and confusion in the authentication process.
-Additionally, managing two-factor authentication settings for users with multi-company access lacks centralized control, making it difficult to enforce consistent security measures for all affiliated companies.
+Additionally, managing two-factor authentication settings for users with multi-tenant access lacks centralized control, making it difficult to enforce consistent security measures for all affiliated companies.